Alex-TLR/MLexamples/002_DiseasePrediction/README.md

 # Disease prediction

-The data contains 132 columns with indicated symptoms, and one column with the prognosis.
-The symptom columns have numerical values 0 or 1, while prognosis gives description of the prognosis.
+The data contains 132 columns with indicated symptoms and one column with the prognosis.
+The symptom columns have numerical values 0 or 1, while prognosis gives a description of the prognosis.

 There are 41 possible different prognosis, therefore there are N = 41 different possible outputs.

-One Hot encoder encodes each output value with the an array of N elements with one element equal to 1 and all other elements equal to 0.
-The position of the element equal to 1 indicate the corresponding label.
+One Hot encoder encodes each output value with an array of N elements with one element equal to 1 and all other elements equal to 0.
+The position of the element equal to 1 indicates the corresponding label.

-Ordinary encoder assigns different numerical value to each different category.
+Ordinary encoder assigns different numerical values to each different category.

 For example: